run-llama/llama_index/docs/docs/understanding/agent/memory.md

 print(response)
 ```

-As you can see, we've asked the agent 3 questions in a row.
 This is demonstrating a powerful feature of agents in LlamaIndex: memory.
 Let's see what the output looks like:

 ```
 Started parsing the file under job_id cac11eca-45e0-4ea9-968a-25f1ac9b8f99